sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Files/APIsNeeded.md

 // Check if character is alphabetic (A-Z, a-z)
 // Input: A = character to test
 // Output: C set if alphabetic, NC if not
-// Preserves: A, X, Y (saves/restores A)
+// Preserves: A, X, Y (saves/restores A with PHA/PLA)
-// Munts: Internal working state only
+// Munts: Processor flags
 Char.IsAlpha()
 ```
 **Status:** ✅ **IMPLEMENTED** - Available in `Char.asm`